remoteintech/remote-jobs/company-profiles/accor.md

 ## Remote status

-The team is remote and in person, located in France and 110 other countries.
+The team is remote and in person, located in Issy-les-Moulineaux, France and 110 other countries.

 ## Region

-France, Issy-les-Moulineaux
+Worldwide

 ## Company technologies